nataliecardot/nodejs-shop/README.md

 3. Start Node server at http://localhost:3000
    `npm start`

-When you try placing an order, you'll land on Stripe testing mode checkout.
+When you place an order in the app, you'll be redirected to Stripe checkout in test mode.
 You can simulate a purchase using [test card numbers](https://stripe.com/docs/testing#cards).

 ## Screenshots